considerable/aws-es-apigw/README.md

 # aws-es-apigw
-Amazon API Gateway as a REST API for HTTP throttling proxy to Elasticsearch endpoint
+Amazon API Gateway as a REST API for throttling proxy to Elasticsearch endpoint